Ketch History, Family Crest & Coats of Arms

 The origins of the Ketch surname date back to the time of the Anglo-Saxon tribes of Britain.
 It comes from an early member of the family who was a person who because of their physical characteristics and physical abilities was referred to as kedge a Old English word that described someone who was brisk or active.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Ketch has been spelled many different ways, including Ketch, Keech, Keach, Kedge and others.